 If taken to mean something other than a physical hit or strike, daraba in the first form with a direct object can mean “putting forth, pointing out, shunning, striking a parting, setting forth an example,” etc. Its usage is extremely wide and varies across context.

-A study of early classical Arabic lexicons, as well as of daraba‘s usage throughout the Qur’an, shows that the word’s primary (core) meaning is to ‘put forth’ an object/person.
-In this sense, it can be taken to mean “putting forth” one’s hand to strike someone.
-This is likely where the meaning of ‘physical hitting’ originates from.
+A study of early classical Arabic lexicons, as well as of daraba‘s usage throughout the Qur’an, shows that the word’s primary (core) meaning is to ‘put forth’ an object/person, set apart or separate two things (in the sense of Thus do we separate truth and falsehood).
 Daraba can also be used to denote hitting someone with an instrument; i.e. a cane, a whip, or a stick.
 In addition, it can be used as a metaphor for killing someone: “He was struck with a sword and died in battle.”
 See here for references.

 Throughout the Quran, daraba is used to denote making something conspicuous/known, putting something into motion, being in transit, leaving one’s home, striking out on a journey, etc.